Emman-24/Emman-24/README.md

 </div>

-- 💜 I’m currently learning the Kotlin programming language.
+- 💜 Kotlin Developerlanguage.
-- 📱 I'm focused on becoming a Developer
+- 📱 Android Developer

 As I'm passionate about mobile app development and want to contribute to creating innovative solutions in this field.
 This repository is a space where you can find some of my Kotlin and Android projects and practice exercises.

 I hope with this repository create the beggining of a great history as a Developer✨

-I hope you find my work useful, and I welcome any feedback you can provide to help me to improve my programming skills.
+I hope you find my work useful, and I welcome any feedback.

 <h2> 🚀 &nbsp;Some Tools I Have Used and Learned</h2>
 <p align="left">